mig-code/mig-code/README.md

 ### A Front End Developer based in Spain.

-Front End Programmer specialized in React, with strong skills in HTML, CSS, and JavaScript.
+Developer specialized in React, with strong skills in HTML, CSS, and JavaScript.
 I enjoy using TypeScript and testing to ensure code quality and improve scalability.